ioana-manghiuc/medbear-backend/README.md

 1. Download ZIP.
 2. Create an empty folder and unarchive the contents of the ZIP.
 3. **Delete the _.venv_ folder if it exists**
-4. Open the newly created folder in Visual Studio Code, and open a terminal.
+4. Open the newly created folder and open it in a terminal.
-5. **python -m venv .venv**
+5. **py -m venv .venv**
 6. **.venv\Scripts\activate**
 7. **pip install -r requirements.txt**
 8. **py app.py** to start the server